 Work?
 We don’t need no stinkin’ work.
 Why waste time working when a computer program can handle everything for you while you focus on more important stuff?

-It’s not that MailChimp’s automation is bad.
+It’s not that MailChimp’s marketing automation tools are bad.
 It’s actually pretty solid.
 Back when we were still together, automated campaigns helped me grow fast without any extra effort.

 Some of my favorite features are:

 - Leaves group trigger